Maxalt and generic rizatriptan 10mg tablets and orodispersible tablets for migraine relief available to buy online from Dr Fox.Start order

 If vomiting is marked, an anti-sickness tablet may also be prescribed - discuss with your regular GP, not prescribed by Dr Fox.
 Some migraine tablets contain combinations of painkillers and antiemetics (anti-sickness).
 Painkillers which contain codeine and other 'opiates' should usually be avoided as they can increase sickness and are potentially addictive.

-There is ongoing research into migraine treatments and some newer preventative treatments are available usually from specialist migraine doctors.
+There is ongoing research into migraine treatments and some newer preventative treatments are available, usually only from specialist migraine doctors.
 These include botox injections, monoclonal antibody therapies - erenumab, fremanezumab, and galcanezumab, and magnetic and nerve stimulation techniques.
 Alternative therapies include acupuncture and various herbs (e.g. feverfew) and other supplements, from health food shops.

 Patient Information Leaflet